coltynw/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. express is an npm dependency that helps us build and route an api
+2. express.json causes the server to translate everything to json, which is useful.

 - [ ] Describe Middleware?

+Functions that are ran between the front and back end, useful for validation.

 - [ ] Describe a Resource?

+The resource is the database we're working with.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return a status code and data

 - [ ] How can we partition our application into sub-applications?

+With well exicuted file architecture, we can import parts of a server application into smaller parts which the front end can access with server-side routing.

 ## Minimum Viable Product